Two-phase flows with bulk-surface interaction: thermodynamically consistent Navier-Stokes-Cahn-Hilliard models with dynamic boundary conditions: Mathematical analysis: the case of matched densities

 In two dimensions, we show the uniqueness of the weak solutions under additional assumptions on the domain $\Omega$, the viscosity $\nu$, the mobilities $\mom$ and $\mga$ and the potentials $F$ and $G$.

 \begin{theorem} Suppose that the assumptions \eqref{ass:dom}--\eqref{ass:vis-fric} hold with $d=2$.
-We additionally assume that $\Omega$ is of class $C^3$, $\gamma$ is differentiable and $\gamma'$ is locally bounded, the functions $\nu$, $\mom$ and $\mga$ are constant, and the potentials $F$ and $G$ satisfy the relation
+Without loss of generality, we assume $p\ge 3$.
+We additionally assume that $\Omega$ is of class $C^3$, $\gamma$ is differentiable and $\gamma'$ is locally bounded, the functions $\nu$, $\mom$ and $\mga$ are constant, the potentials $F$ and $G$ satisfy the relation